 If you’re involved in a car accident, you should know what to do immediately afterward.
 The first thing you should think about, after checking if you’re unharmed, is if it was your fault or whether you’ve committed a jailable offense.
 If so, there are steps to be taken.
 On the other hand, if you haven’t committed an offense and you were simply in the wrong place at the wrong time, this article will tell you what to do.

 #1: Call Your Lawyer

 You should immediately call up your lawyer if you’ve been in an accident.
-There are plenty of good personal injury lawyers and firms who specialize in road accidents.
+There are plenty of good personal injury lawyer and firms who specialize in road accidents.
 Naqvi Injury Law is a great example of this.
 Your lawyer will take your account on record and ask you to stay there and call the police so they can assess the damage.